hackforla/peopledepot/.github/ISSUE_TEMPLATE/update-table.md

 - [ ] Update API unit tests

-- [ ] [generate a schema table definition](https://github.com/hackforla/peopledepot/issues/378#issuecomment-2493062821) and post it in a comment below and add a link to it in the Update Schema dependency issue.
+- [ ] generate a schema table description (see resources 1.04), post it in a comment below, and add a link to it in the Update Schema dependency issue

-- [ ] Document the endpoint in ReDocs
+- [ ] Document the endpoint in ReDocs (see resources 1.05)

 ### FK status